Canacompost-Systems-Inc/microcontroller/docs/api.md

 ## Sensors

 Each sensor can hold up to three data values (D0, D1, D2).
 All data values are polled at a configured polling frequency.
+Sensor DID's range from `0x00` to `0x7F`.

 | Name | DID | D0 | D1 | D2 |
 |------|-----|----|----|----|